saslani/saslani.github.io/_posts/2020-04-03-WFH-pandemic-way.md

 <p>
     <strong>My version:</strong>
     <br />
-    When I was a Sr. in college, I thought I was busy.
+    When I was a Sr. in college, I thought I was busy
     <br />
-    Then I started my Masters degree while working full-time and then I thought now I am really busy.
+    Then I started my Masters degree while working full-time and then I thought "now I am really busy"
     <br />
-    Then it come the serious boyfriend and marriage, I laughed at my days in past, because I understood what being busy meant.
+    Then it come the serious boyfriend and marriage, I laughed at my days in past, because I understood what being busy meant
     <br />
-    Then I had babies, and worked full-time, this is seriously so busy, I had so much time when I was working and studying my Masters.
+    Then I had babies, and worked full-time, this is seriously so busy, I had so much time when I was working and studying my Masters
     <br />
     <strong>Now comes the COVID19 pandemic!</strong>
 </p>